VinzenzKlass/anaplan-sdk/README.md

 </div>

 ---
+Streamlined Python Interface for the Anaplan API.
+Get up and running with the Anaplan API in minutes.

 Anaplan SDK is an independent, unofficial project providing pythonic access to Anaplan.
-It delivers high-level abstractions over all Anaplan APIs, allowing you to focus on business requirements rather than implementation details.
+It delivers high-level abstractions over all parts of the Anaplan API, allowing you to focus on business requirements rather than implementation details.

 ## Key Features